 The id for the map style, e.g.

 The zoom level of the tile.
 Range from 0 to 22 inclusive.

 The vertical tile number.

 @2x.
 When omitted, a scale of 1 is used.

 Your API Key.

-One of the features of modern browsers is a default restriction on the number of image requests that can be made simultaneously to the one domain.
-This makes sense for many scenarios, but for a high-throughput map tile service, it can slow things down unnecessarily.
+A feature of modern web browsers is that they have a restriction on the number of image requests that can be made simultaneously to the one domain.
+This might make sense for many scenarios, but not for a high-throughput map tile service, where it can slow map display down unnecessarily.
 It is particularly noticeable on high-latency networks, or where the maps occupy a large part of the screen.
-It’s common to max out the browser limits of simultaneous requests - normally only 8 images or thereabouts per domain.
+The default limits are typically 6-8 simultaneous connections per server, so for large maps it’s common to see delays where some tile requests are queued by the browser.

-To work around these limitations, we can make simultaneous requests to multiple domain names, even if they all ultimately point to the same service.
-By convention they are labeled a, b, and c - so the following three URLs all point to the same service, and give the same tiles in response.
+Our tileserver subdomains allow your site to make simultaneous requests to multiple domain names, even though they all ultimately point to the same service.
+This effectively increases the number of simultaneous tile requests, that would otherwise be limited by the browser.
+By convention the different tileservers are labeled a, b, and c - so the following three URLs all point to the same service, and give the same tiles in response.

 https://a.tile.thunderforest.com/cycle/3/3/3.png?apikey=<insert-your-apikey-here> https://b.tile.thunderforest.com/cycle/3/3/3.png?apikey=<insert-your-apikey-here> https://c.tile.thunderforest.com/cycle/3/3/3.png?apikey=<insert-your-apikey-here>

-Check the documentation of the map display library that you are using to see if it supports multiple subdomains for faster parallel requests.
+Check the documentation of your map display library to see if it supports multiple subdomains for faster parallel requests.